+Based on discussions with the Owner and Project Architect, a slightly reduced LVC section with a slight added risk of slab movement will be acceptable for this project.
 The following recommendations are provided to help protect the slabs from damage caused by volume changes within the underlying subgrade, and should be implemented in conjunction with Section 7.0, FOUNDATIONS of this report:

-- 1) Cut the subgrade a minimum of 24-inches beneath the base of slab elevation to allow placement of a 20-inch subbase and a 4-inch base course beneath the slab-on-grade. - Scarify and recompact the upper 9 inches of exposed subgrade to within 95 to 100 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content wet of the optimum moisture content 0 to 3 percent. - 3) For the 20-inch granular subbase, place crusher-run limestone or rock dust in three (3) equal lifts and compact to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density.
-The moisture content of this material at the time of placement must be sufficient to achieve the specified level of compaction. - 4) Place a 4-inch base course of clean, open-graded crushed limestone.
-This granular base course should be compacted with a suitable vibratory steel wheel roller.
+- 1) Cut the subgrade a minimum of 12-inches beneath the base of slab elevation to allow placement of a 12-inch subbase beneath the slab-on-grade. - 2) Scarify and recompact the upper 9 inches of exposed subgrade to within 95 to 100 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content wet of the optimum moisture content 0 to 3 percent. - 3) For the 12-inch granular subbase, place crusher-run limestone in two (2) equal lifts and compact to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density.
+The moisture content of this material at the time of placement must be sufficient to achieve the specified level of compaction. - 4) The typical 4-inch base course of clean, open-graded crushed limestone has been omitted with the acknowledgement of the Architect and Owner.

-Alternatively, it would be possible to consider constructing the 20-inch subbase (in addition to the above recommended 4-inch base course) by chemically stabilizing the onsite expansive clay soil material with Type C flyash or Portland cement blended at 15 percent or 5 percent, respectively, by weight using a large Bomag Tiller.
+Alternatively, it would be possible to consider constructing the 12-inch subbase by chemically stabilizing the onsite expansive clay soil material with Portland cement blended at 5 percent, by weight using a large Bomag Tiller.
 However, due to the amount of dust that is generated, the use of these materials may not be a viable alternative for this project site.
-In addition, it should also be noted that chemical stabilization is, generally, only effective when the ground temperature is a minimum of 50° to 60°F. Nevertheless, if this alternative is utilized, the stabilized subbase should be placed in three (3) equal lifts and compacted to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content within ± 3 percent of the optimum moisture content.
+In addition, it should also be noted that chemical stabilization is, generally, only effective when the ground temperature is a minimum of 50° to 60°F. Nevertheless, if this alternative is utilized, the stabilized subbase should be placed in two (2) equal lifts and compacted to a minimum density of 95 percent of the

+Standard Proctor (ASTM D698) maximum dry density at a moisture content within $\pm$ 3 percent of the optimum moisture content.
 Compaction of the supplemented soil should be completed within one hour after incorporation.
 Additional compaction after two hours could cause degradation of the soil strength.

-Please note, when constructing in areas where fat clays are present, the owner should recognize there is an inherent risk of distress associated with volume changes of the soil, even with subgrade removal and/or treatment.
+Please note, when constructing in areas where clays are present, the owner should recognize there is an inherent risk of distress associated with volume changes of the soil, even with subgrade removal and/or treatment.